"The reviews scare me": Lady's R598 Takealot mini stepper gets mixed reactions

 "I want to buy it, but the reviews scare me."

-Briefly News recently reported about a woman who hilariously called out Takealot for flooding her home with unnecessary delivery boxes.
+Briefly News recently reported on a woman who hilariously called Takealot out for flooding her home with unnecessary delivery boxes.

 The woman's TikTok video led to a conversation of 500 comments under her post, which attracted 140K views in just a day.
 Many pointed out Takealot's ignorance of global warming as they often produce too many wasteful materials.